BookerLoL/UWLCourses/CS564/README.md

   1. create minimal cover for F called G
   2. for each FD in G creat a table

+  - If there are FD's where they have the same exact values (not subset)
+    - ex: E -> BD, BD -> E then can just make 1 table instead of 2

   3. if none of the nwe tables contain a super key for universal table, create a new table containing the attributes of key for universal table

+  - take closure of those tables
+    - can make an inference and check if there are any attributes that never appear on RHS as a good starting point
+    - if no closure contains super key for universal table, create a table that would (preferably minimum amount of attributes)

 - **Example problem for 3NF Synthesis**